-The PortaSCAN® measures variation in timber density by quantifying the X-rays that are reflected from within the pole itself and comparing to sound timber from the pole itself.
-At any height along the pole you can then complete a cross-sectional “circumference” scan to understand the effect on loss of strength at that point and to locate the area of most decay.
+The PortaSCAN® measures variations in timber density by comparing the X-rays that are reflected from within the sound part of a pole and comparing to the test areas.
+A scan can be completed at multiple locations around the pole.
+The operator can also complete a cross-sectional “circumference” scan to understand the effect on loss of strength at that point and to quantify the area of most decay.

 As the asset base ages, the risk of failure increases.
-That is why the need for fast and reliable wood pole inspections is more prevalent than ever before.
-The demand placed on telegraph poles is also greater than initially expected upon installation due to more power, telecommunications and streetlighting needed by society today.
-The cost of a pole failure is higher than ever before.
-Not only does it become news coverage, but many people will spend time without power, streetlighting will be reduced and catastrophic failure can be a risk to human life.
-Inspections can help prevent unnecessary or unexpected pole failures.
+That is why the need for fast and reliable wood pole inspections is more important than ever before.
+The demand placed on power poles is also greater than originally planned for due to more power, telecommunications and streetlighting needed by modern society.
+The cost of a pole failure is also higher than ever before.
+Not only does it become newsworthy, but many people may spend time without power, streetlighting is reduced and catastrophic failure can be a risk to human life and property.
+Inspections help prevent unnecessary or unexpected pole failures.

 This is where the PortaSCAN® comes into its own.
-The portable density gauge identifies variations in wood density without having to drill boreholes into the asset.
-It works by shooting a pencil beam of low-energy electromagnetic rays into the timber surface and measuring the variation in energy that is returned.
-By doing so, the device estimates the amount of good timber remaining.
-We then use that information, along with other inputs about the pole, to derive an estimate of remaining strength.
+It identifies variations in wood density without having to drill boreholes into the asset.
+We use the scan results and other inputs about the pole to derive an estimate of remaining strength.